Consistent structure estimation of exponential-family random graph models with block structure: Discussion

 Here, and elsewhere \citep{ScSt16}, we have taken first steps to demonstrate that---while statistical inference for exponential-family random graph models without additional structure is problematic \citep{Ha03,Sc09b,ChDi11,ShRi11}---statistical inference for exponential-family random graph models with additional structure in the form of block structure makes sense.
 It goes without saying that numerous open problems remain, ranging from probabilistic problems (e.g., understanding properties of probability models) and statistical problems (e.g., understanding properties of statistical methods) to computational problems (e.g., the development of computational methods for large networks).

 One important problem is that the maximum likelihood estimator discussed here is at least as intractable as maximum likelihood estimators in the special case of stochastic block models \citep[][]{ChWoAi12,RoQiFa13}.
 The intractability stems in part from the fact that the block structure is unknown and the number of possible block structures is large and in part from the fact that the likelihood function is intractable even when the block structure is known owing to complex dependence within blocks.
-There do exist Bayesian auxiliary-variable methods for small networks \citep{ScHa13,ScLu15} and promising directions for methods for large networks \citep{Waetal18,BaSc17}.
-As pointed out in the introduction, an indepth investigation of all of these models and methods is beyond the scope of a single paper: each of them is more challenging than high-dimensional stochastic block models, owing to the complex dependence within blocks and the wide range of model terms and canonical and curved exponential-family parameterizations.
-However, the main consistency results reported here suggest that statistical inference for these models and methods is possible and worth exploring in more depth.
+There do exist Bayesian auxiliary-variable methods for small networks \citep{ScHa13,ScLu15} and promising directions for methods for large networks \citep{Waetal18,BaSc17}. \alert{As pointed out in the introduction, an indepth investigation of all of these models and methods is beyond the scope of a single paper.} However, the main consistency results reported here suggest that statistical inference for these models and methods is possible and worth exploring in more depth.